10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO)

 This functional medicine lab tests the urine for by-products of yeast or bacteria in the small intestine.
 If your small intestine is housing a yeast or bacterial overgrowth, byproducts will appear in your urine, indicating their presence.
-This test is much easier for patients and only requires one single urine specimen.
-However, it doesn’t determine whether your SIBO is hydrogen or methane-dominant.
+This test is much easier for patients and only requires a single urine specimen.
+However, it does not determine whether your SIBO is hydrogen or methane-dominant.

 3. Comprehensive Stool Test

 This is also a functional medicine lab test looking at the flora of the large intestines.
-If I see all elevated levels of good bacteria, I suspect SIBO.
-I often use stool testing so that we can test for multiple gut infections at one time.
-This is because my patients are typically dealing with multiple, overlapping gut issues such as Candida overgrowth, SIBO, and parasites.
+If I see elevated levels of all good bacteria, I suspect SIBO.
+I often use stool testing to test for multiple gut infections at one time.
+This is because my patients typically dealt with multiple, overlapping gut issues such as Candida overgrowth, SIBO, and parasites.

 4. Symptoms Checklist

-Using the list of symptoms above and looking at a patient’s health history to see if the lifestyle factors associated with SIBO are present, I am often able to make a diagnosis simply by listening to the patient.
+Using the list of symptoms above, and looking at a patient’s health history to see if lifestyle factors associated with SIBO are present, I am often able to make a diagnosis by listening to the patient’s symptoms.

 3-Step Protocol for Treating SIBO